Generative World Models of Tasks: LLM-Driven Hierarchical Scaffolding for Embodied Agents: Analysis of hierarchical methods in multi-agent robotic soccer

 \subsection{Methodology of review}

-To ground our position in empirical evidence, we conducted a systematic survey of academic papers published in 2024 that addressed multi-agent robotic soccer.
+To ground our proposal in empirical evidence, we conducted a systematic survey of academic papers published in 2024 that addressed multi-agent robotic soccer.
 Our search criteria targeted papers in reputable journals and conference proceedings containing the terms "multi-agent" and "soccer."
-We applied several filters to align the review with the problem of strategic, low-resource learning: \begin{enumerate} \item \textbf{Domain Focus:} We excluded papers where soccer was merely one of several benchmark environments for a general MARL algorithm, focusing instead on work where soccer was the primary domain of investigation.
-This focus on a competition-driven domain is deliberate; major robotics competitions are consistently identified as primary drivers of innovation, providing standardized benchmarks and forcing researchers to integrate solutions into effective, holistic systems~\citep{brancaliao2022systematic, sammut2010robot}. \item \textbf{Abstraction Level:} We excluded papers that focused on low-level control, such as learning individual robot joint angles for walking or kicking, to concentrate on the strategic and tactical layers of decision-making relevant to long-horizon planning. \item \textbf{Resource Accessibility:} We prioritized methods that demonstrated effectiveness without relying on massive, proprietary computational infrastructure, aiming to identify scalable principles rather than just scalable implementations. \end{enumerate} This curated selection of recent work forms the basis for the analysis presented in the next section, revealing a consistent pattern of leveraging hierarchy and abstraction to tackle the challenge of task decomposition.
+We applied several filters to align the review with the problem of strategic, low-resource learning:

+\begin{enumerate} \item \textbf{Domain focus:} We excluded papers where soccer was merely one of several benchmark environments for a general MARL algorithm, focusing instead on work where soccer was the primary domain of investigation.
+This focus on a competition-driven domain is deliberate; major robotics competitions are consistently identified as primary drivers of innovation, providing standardized benchmarks and forcing researchers to integrate solutions into effective, holistic systems \citep{brancaliao2022systematic, sammut2010robot}. \item \textbf{Abstraction level:} We excluded papers that focused on low-level control, such as learning individual robot joint angles for walking or kicking, to concentrate on the strategic and tactical layers of decision-making relevant to long-horizon planning. \item \textbf{Resource accessibility:} We prioritized methods that demonstrated effectiveness without relying on massive, proprietary computational infrastructure, aiming to identify scalable principles rather than just scalable implementations. \end{enumerate} This curated selection of recent work forms the basis for the analysis presented in the next section.